shimspedy/sengov/content/states/new-york/david-weprin/_index.md

 seo_title: "contact Representative David Weprin"
 subheader:
      greeting: Contact Representative David Weprin
      description: David Ira Weprin, born on May 2, 1956, is a Democratic member of the New York State Assembly, representing District 24 in Queens since 2010, when he replaced his brother Mark.
-He has devoted his life to public service and making government more responsive, efficient, and accountable.
+He assumed office in 2010.
+His current term ends on January 1, 2025.
 description: Contact Representative David Weprin of New York.
 Contact information for David Weprin includes email address, phone number, and mailing address.
 image: david-weprin.jpeg
 video: